-The first Finnish packrafting meeting in 2014 took place at Kymijoki and was organized by Jaakko.
+The first Finnish packrafting meeting in 2014 took place at the Kymijoki river.

 We met on Friday evening around 6:00 p.m. in Kuovinkallio, where we pitched our tents and gathered around the campfire to grill sausages while others paddled for an hour.

 The next morning we drove our cars to a parking lot near the bridge in front of Alhonhaara Hirvivuolle, where we wanted to meet, and returned with our “shuttle taxi” to Kuovinkallio where we inflated our packrafts.

 The Ahvionkoski rapids were our biggest challenge on this trip.
 We explored the rapids first before we went in with our packrafts, but one packrafter capsized.

 Our second camp was at the Moronvuori Hut – a 1km hike from where we left the Kymijoki River.
 After pitching our tents, some of us set out to explore Haukanvuori Rock.
 Our hut provided firewood and some places to dry our things.
 Then we sat by the fire and talked late into the night.
 We had a clear sky with the moon and stars.

 The next day some of us tried their windpaddle sails in the river even though there was little wind.
 Later we reached the bridge in front of Alhonhaara Hirvivuolle, where we had parked our cars the day before.